Community Education Manager

-Liz Falstreau serves as Rainbows’ Community Education and Advocacy Coordinator.
+Liz Falstreau serves as Rainbows’ Community Education Manager.
 Working under the Executive Director, her responsibilities include social media management, internship management, content creation, program presentation and marketing, as well as serving as the point of contact for community program partners.

 Liz has always been ready to roll up her sleeves for a good cause.
 When she was just nine years old, she threw a baking fundraiser for the American Red Cross in response to the attacks on 9/11.
 Even though her family moved to a new state every three years, she managed to stay active volunteering at various community theater workshops for kids during middle school and high school, finding a community in the theater groups she got involved with no matter where she lived.